ojrlopez27/nl-service-composition/README.md

     - easy-rule engine and MVEL rules for composition
     - POJOs
     - Utils
 3. performance (server): this is a Java server that is listening from multiple clients which tell the server how long they took to perform the task.
-This server, once has collected all the time logs from all the clients, stores the each single time entry and the average on a file.
+This server, once has collected all the time logs from all the clients, stores on a file both each single time entry and the average time for all clients.

 ## Setup
-1. sent2vec: follow the instructions on the README file under the sent2vec folder, and:
+1. **sent2vec** server: follow the instructions on the README file under the sent2vec folder, and:
     - Download Cython.
 If using mac, 'pip install Cython'
     - Install module globally:
 	      - /usr/local/bin/python2.7 setup.py build_ext